AgentO3/manual-to-automated/README.md

     - Celebrate like it's a rocket to the moon
   - Use feature flags
     - Allows you to merge code in early
-    - Then hide it
+    - Then hide it from public eyes
     - Iterate until it sucks less
   - Problem detection over problem prevention
+    - Testing is good, but it can slow you down from building features
+    - 100% code coverage will never prevent all bugs
+    - Whem moving fast concentrate on tools to help you discover problems
       - Pingdom to alert you when your down
-    - Kibana to aggratate and grok your logs
+      - Kibana to aggregate and grok your logs
       - Airbrake to monitor frontend exceptions
 - Final Thoughts
   - Deployment should be social event
   - It's a victory, so celebrate!